-It started as a spontaneous pep-talk.
+It started as a spontaneous pep talk.
 Then this Starbucks barista became a lifeline for a boy with cancer.

 “I was just at the window, being happy and cheerful, and just trying to be as positive as I can be during the pandemic,” said Eddie Aldrete, a 22-year-old Starbucks employee.

 Knowing her son could use a pick-me-up, Haar took a small gamble.
-She rolled down the back seat window of her car and asked the barista for a favor: “Could you tell Cole he’s going to kick cancer’s butt today?” she asked him.
+She rolled down the back-seat window of her car and asked the barista for a favor: “Could you tell Cole he’s going to kick cancer’s butt today?” she asked him.

 That’s when the first pep talk happened.
 Aldrete turned to Cole, and said: “You can do this.
 We are all rooting for you.
 We are all behind you.
 You are strong, and you’re going to do great,” Haar, 44, recalled.
 The parting line of Aldrete’s unplanned pep talk was, “You got this, buddy.”